emecdelam/C_timer/README.md

 # C_timer

-A simple thread safe library for measuring time impact of functions
+A simple toggable thread safe library for measuring time impact of functions

 ## Usage